|

 In response to these anxieties, Rabow, Chin, and Fahimian propose that tutors adopt a specific set of attitudes and behaviors that build a foundation for successful tutoring: giving up expectations, displaying enthusiasm and interest, and feeling empathy.

-Interact with students on an equal level, learning together.
+Interact with students on an equal level, learning together: "Wow!
+You just made me think of something I had never thought before."

-Remember that everyone wants to appear and to feel smart in front of others.
+Remember that everyone wants to appear and to feel smart in front of others: "We are all smart.
+Learning takes time and I like to learn with help from others."

 Interpersonal skills and strategies that build comfortable relationships include: